 This has more to do with rearing and diet than it does with the cat food itself.
-When cats wean too early, wool lanolin reminds them of their mothers and they suck it in response.
-Check your cat food though for fiber content.
+When cats wean too early, they are reminded of their mothers with the wool lanolin and they tend to suck it in response.
+Check your cat food for fiber content.
 Your feline may have a lack of fiber in her diet.
 If so, find a cat food with adequate fiber content.
 Lots of cuddles and good quality cat food will ensure your kitten will soon grow out of pining for its mother.

 Felines possess an amazing sense of smell.
 In fact, smells define a cat's world.
 Have you noticed?
 Your feline sticks her snout in your smelly shoes after you take them off?
 Their noses tweak quickly to any smell related to food.
 Cats curl up their lips and "sneer" when they are taking in an interesting, intense new odor.
 "Flehming" is when felines draw that odor into an organ on the roof of their mouths to smell it more deeply.
 The Jacobson's organ allows your feline to really take in that smell.
 The sneer proves it.

 Cat food is sensuous to felines in several ways.
 First, they smell the food before they start to eat it.
-Secondly they experience the crunch of dry food, and the overall feel of eating.
-Since whiskers are a cat's feelers they are very sensitive and cats use for them for navigation.
+Secondly, they experience the crunch of dry food, and the overall feel of eating.
+Since whiskers are a cat's feelers, they are very sensitive and cats use them for navigation.
 Cat food bowls sometimes touch whiskers, which cats don't like.
-Your feline prefers to consumer cat food in the open, where whiskers are free.
+Your feline prefers to consume cat food in the open, where whiskers are free.
 Keep this in mind when you buy pet supplies.
 Wider, shallow cat food bowls solve this messy floor issue.